teamchong/lanceql/LOGIC_TABLE.md

 ┌─────────────────────────────────────────────────────────────────┐
 │  RUNTIME (production)                                           │
 │  ┌─────────────────────────────────────────────────────────┐    │
 │  │  Native execution only                                  │    │
-│  │  • No Python interpreter                                 │    │
+│  │  • No CPython interpreter (Python semantics compiled)   │    │
-│  │  • No Python dependencies                                │    │
+│  │  • No CPython/Python runtime dependencies               │    │
 │  │  • GPU/SIMD acceleration                                │    │
 │  └─────────────────────────────────────────────────────────┘    │
 └─────────────────────────────────────────────────────────────────┘
 ```

-This is why `@logic_table` is 100-1000x faster than Python UDFs - there's simply no Python at runtime.
+This is why `@logic_table` can be 100–1000× faster than Python UDF-style execution in practice: there is **zero CPython/Python runtime at runtime** (no interpreter).
+We still preserve Python semantics by compiling them into native code, including a Python-compatible object model implemented in Zig where needed.

 ## @logic_table: The Solution